MatKanda/PPDS/README.md

 ![Scutter graph](img/20C_5P_ep1.png)

-Let's switch the order of initialization and watch if anything changes We can say that id didn't have any significant impact of the result compared to the previous one.
+Let's switch the order of initialization and watch if anything changes We can say that it didn't have any significant impact on the results compared to the previous one.

 ![Scutter graph](img/20C_5P_ep2.png)

 What about change of the execution time of producing/consuming?
 Let's prolong the production time.
 Now the production and consumption have the same time of execution.
-We are again using 20 consumers and 5 producers.
+We are again using **20** consumers and **5** producers.
 We can see there are still holes in our graph, but the values are significantly more even than in previous one.

 ![Scutter graph](img/20C_5P_ep3.png)